-rotoc ol - What you must do Guidance a.
+Protocol - What you must do Guidance Serving Ineligible Youth Some youth are ineligible for LINKS-funded services but need what the program offers.
+The primary focus of the LINKS program should always be on serving those teens that are eligible for the funds.
+However, if other youth can be served without using any Federal funds, including LINKS funds, and without displacing an eligible youth, the county can opt to include them in the program.
+The following are examples of ineligible youth who may want and need services.
+There may be other examples that arise, which would be handled in the same way. a.
 Youth in care who are not yet 13 years of age, or young adults who were in care as teens but are now over the age of 21 If a youth or young adult is in need of involvement with the LINKS program and would be a constructive addition to the program, they can be served if their involvement does not require additional expenditure of LINKS funds and no eligible youth is denied services in order for the ineligible person to participate.
 One way to involve young adults over the age of 21 is to have them participate in leadership roles in the program.
-Young adults who are experiencing difficulty in their transition can be particularly effective leaders for youth who are preparing to go out on their own. b.
+Young adults who are experiencing difficulty in their transition can be particularly effective leaders for youth who are preparing to go out on their own. a.
 Youth receiving CPS In-Home Services Much concern has been raised regarding the lack of local child welfare agency services to teens who have been subjected to abuse or neglect but who remain in their own homes with agency services.
 LINKS funds cannot be used to provide services to teens in conjunction with CPS Services unless the youth qualifies as a person who was previously in foster care as a teen.
-These youth may, however, participate in ongoing LINKS programming if that seems appropriate, so long as no additional costs are incurred due to that youth's participation, and so long as no eligible youth is denied services in order for the ineligible youth to participate. c.
+These youth may, however, participate in ongoing LINKS programming if that seems appropriate, so long as no additional costs are incurred due to that youth's participation, and so long as no eligible youth is denied services in order for the ineligible youth to participate. b.
 Undocumented Immigrant Children State foster care funds help provide for housing and limited emergency medical assistance for undocumented children who enter foster care through child protective services.
 No federal funds can be applied to assistance or services for undocumented persons.
-If an otherwise eligible youth is disqualified from LINKS because of residency status, the agency can serve him or her so long as no Federal funds are used to provide those services.
-Once legal residency is established, LINKS funds may be used to provide services. d.
-Ineligible Siblings of LINKS Participants Occasionally the sibling of a teen will be in care and will want to participate in LINKS activities.
-If the sibling is sufficiently mature to participate, and no eligible youth or young adult is denied services due to his/her participation, and if participation does not require additional expenditure of LINKS funds, then they can participate.